 Feinman Law Offices provides services in the areas of mediation, arbitration and other methods of alternative dispute resolution (ADR) for complex, legally intensive disputes.
 The firm's lawyers have acted as neutrals in a range of ADR proceedings and have been instrumental in helping to resolve difficult disputes in business, bankruptcy, contract, construction, real estate, employment, tort and professional negligence cases.

 The firm's ADR practice is led by attorney Michael Feinman.
-Mr. Feinman has received extensive training for mediation through the Program on Negotiation at Harvard University Law School, the mediation program for the Massachusetts Superior Court in Essex County, and the State Office of Mediation for the State of New Hampshire.
+Mr. Feinman has received extensive training for mediation through the Program on Negotiation at Harvard University Law School, the mediation program for the Massachusetts Superior Court in Essex County, and the Office of Mediation & Arbitration of the New Hampshire Judicial Branch.
 He has participated in numerous mediations, arbitrations, summary jury trials and evaluations.

 Understanding Alternative Dispute Resolution